 The city of Cairns in Tropical Far North Queensland, is the gateway to the Great Barrier Reef and the magnificent Daintree Rainforest.
 From scuba diving and snorkelling tours on the Reef to scenic railway tours through the Daintree Rainforest, this small city is a steppingstone to a whole range of experiences, opportunities and diversity.

-One of the seven natural wonders of the world and comprising of more than 2,900 individual reefs and stretches over more than 2,300 kilometres along the north eastern seaboard of Australia.
+The Great Barrier Reef and its associated sea life that surrounds it, is one of the seven natural wonders of the world.
+It comprises of more than 2,900 individual reefs and stretches over more than 2,300 kilometres along the north eastern seaboard of Australia.
 We are grateful to be so close to such a magnificent body of life however, it too needs protecting and it is through improved farming practices that we hope to contribute to the preservation of this globally significant oceanic breeding ground.

 The Daintree Rainforest is a region on the northeast coast of Queensland, Australia, north of Mossman and Cairns.
 At around 1,200 square kilometres the Daintree is a part of the largest continuous area of tropical rainforest in Australian.
 The Daintree Rainforest is a part of the Wet Tropics of Queensland Rainforest, that spans across the Cairns Region.
 The Wet Tropics Rainforest (that the Daintree is a part of) is the oldest continually surviving tropical rainforest in the world.
 Along the coastline north of the Daintree River, tropical forest grows right down to the edge of the sea.